top of page

 add ingredients

-Mix the plums with 3/4 cup of water, 1 teaspoon of cinnamon, 1/2 teaspoon of orange extract, and 6 tablespoons of pectin in a deep pot.
+Mix the plums with 3/4 cup of water, 1 teaspoon of cinnamon, 1/2 teaspoon of orange extract, and 6 tablespoons of pectin in a large pot.
 If you want to reduce foaming add 1/2 teaspoon of butter.

 Bring the mixture to a full rolling boil on medium-high heat.
 Stir constantly.